| |

 - Installed on the client only, will it log the keys pressed during a Remote Desktop Connection (RDC)?

-- Is it possible to turn off the keystroke logging AT ALL?
+- Is it possible to turn off the keystroke logging at all?

 Yes, you can turn off the keylogging within the Logger Configurator.
-Moreover, there is a special 'No Keylogging' edition of Boss Everyware, which does not have any keylogger code inside.
+Moreover, there is a special No Keylogging edition of Boss Everyware, which does not have any keylogging code inside.

 - When more than one user logged in at any one time, can Boss Everyware monitor all users of one machine?